Compare Car Insurance Quotes in Real-Time and Save.

 Does a Joint Account Affect Your Credit Score?

-Yes, a joint account can impact your credit score, for better or worse.
+Yes, a joint account can affect your credit score, for better or for worse.

 July 1, 2025